Doctor, survivors make case for exercise & nutrition to help treat breast cancer patients

 “One of the big gifts to me personally is taking women from diagnosis and supporting them all the way through the survivorship phase and beyond,” she said.

-“This was great to actually go to an exercise program that was specifically for me and my needs, and then actually join the dragon boating and do something physical, but fun,” Kirst said.
+“This was great to actually go to an exercise program that was specifically for me and my needs, and then actually join the dragon boating and do something physical, but fun,” Kist said.

 Hope Chest has been around nearly 20 years.
 The women must complete 15 exercise classes before they can get in the boats, and then they’re able to travel to race festivals around the country.
 Hope Chest hosts a race in Western New York every year in June.

-“We do invite other breast cancer teams do it,” Kirst said.
-“For fundraising, we have community teams and corporate teams at our festival, and we have some breast cancer teams,” Kirst said.
+“We do invite other breast cancer teams do it,” Kist said.
+“For fundraising, we have community teams and corporate teams at our festival, and we have some breast cancer teams,” Kist said.

 Amazingly, participants range in age from 40 to 85 years of age.